NEFSC/READ-SSB-Lee-metadata/dealer.md

 # Sample Projects
 + Construct prices for fish [Lee, Demarest, Ardini].
 + Construct trip revenues, post 2005 [Demarest]
-+ Commercial Landings and Revenues for the “Community Profiles.”
++ Commercial Landings and Revenues for the Community Profiles.
 [Olson, Colburn]
-+ “The record” of commercial landings for use in stock assessment.
++ The record of commercial landings for use in stock assessment.
 Sort of.
 An "Area Allocation" usually need to be performed, because some species have multiple, spatially distinct stocks.[PopDy]
 + Construct entity-level gross revenues from commercial fishing for Regulatory Flexibility Act Analyses [Lee].

 ## Update Frequency and Completeness
 + Nightly updates.
 Expect approximately 300 changes or additions to the current and previous year of data per day.
-+ Data is “complete” 6-9 months after the end of the calendar year; however, small changes are always occurring.
++ Data is complete 6-9 months after the end of the calendar year; however, small changes are always occurring.
 + This has consequences for reproducibility if you do not store a copy of the data.